 I carve and build wood bas relief sculptures and furniture.

 Directions to Studio 1 at 376 Moonraker Road, The Sea Ranch.

 From the South on Hwy1, turn at the first road on your right north of Sea Ranch Lodge, at mile marker 51.06.
 Follow Moonraker Road to #376.
 From the North on Hwy1, drive through Sea Ranch to mile marker 51.06 and turn left, up the hill on Moonraker Road until you get to #376.

 All of the pieces Stickney creates are handmade and one of a kind.
 His carvings reflect his love of the grain, texture, and appearance of wood, as well as the colors he incorporates into his pieces.
-Stickney has worked on relief carvings of paintings by artists he admires, including Michelangelo, “as his paintings read as sculpture,” Stickney says.
+Stickney has worked on relief carvings of paintings by artists he admires, including Michelangelo, whose paintings read as sculpture.
 He has created large panels of album covers of bands from his youth.
 Recently he has focused more on the human figure.

 Stickney’s furniture designs have included tables, beds, desks, lamps, a rocking horse, and many other architectural and interior furnishings.

 He has worked extensively in some of the more exotic hardwoods, for their color, grain, hardness, ability to take a high finish and their capacity to be carved with fine detail.
-Recently he has been learning how best to carve redwood, using recycled tight grain pieces, mostly from old growth redwood fence posts and old decking.
-For larger pieces, he has also used basswood extensively, as well as jelutong, maple, oak and mahogany.
-Basswood, maple and jelutong show little grain, allowing control, and are nearly white, allowing exploration of color on their surfaces.
+Recently, he has worked extensively on Redwood, using recycled tight grain pieces, mostly from old growth redwood fence posts and old decking.
+For larger pieces, he has also used basswood, as well as jelutong, maple, oak and mahogany.
+Basswood, maple and jelutong show little grain, allowing control, and are nearly white, allowing exploration of color on their surfaces: ink, stain, or paint.

 Studio Tour Hours: